beamzer/ScirtScan/README.md

 This tool takes a list of websites and performs the following checks:

 * TLS/SSL check based on the Qualys SSL Scanner
-* precense of robots.txt with only Allow statements
+* Check on precense of robots.txt with only Allow statements (of DisAllow: /)
-* HTTP headers check, certain headers should be present
+* Check on HTTP headers, certain headers should be present
-* HTTP headers check, no version information should be divulged
+* Check on absence of version info in HTTP headers check
-* HTTP Error page, no product information and/of version information should be divulged
+* Check on absence of no product information and/of version information in the HTML Error page
 * Check on redirects from HTTP to HTTPS
-* Presence of .well-known/security.txt see [https://securitytxt.org/](https://securitytxt.org/)
+* Check on presence of .well-known/security.txt see [https://securitytxt.org/](https://securitytxt.org/)
 * Check on Cerificate validity lifetime left
 * Check on HSTS lifetime (if present)

-Information is stored in a Sqlite database and sql2html.py creates an nice index.html from that database.
+Information is stored in a Sqlite database
+sql2html.py creates a nice overview from that database.
+sql2excel.py creates an excel file from that database.

 All checks have debug logging which is stored in the output directory in a per website name, this can be usefull to review the status at a certain point in time.